YKonovalov/openstack-networking-demo/tungsten/kayobe-tf/install.md

   - one or three head node 64G RAM
   - tree or more compute node 8G RAM
   - root user on control node must have passwordless root ssh access to all nodes
+  - all hosts must have pdsh,git packages preinstalled

 ## configure (on control node)